This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 On the winter solstice , events are held to warm the body and maintain health before the cold weather sets in.

-On the other hand, the summer solstice is the day when the sun's power is at its strongest, and rituals linked to sun worship have been held on this day since ancient times.
+On the other hand, the summer solstice is the day when the sun's power is at its strongest, and rituals linked to sun worship have been held there since ancient times.

-In this way, the winter and summer solstices are not simply differences in the hours of daylight, but are deeply rooted in Japanese culture and lifestyle .
+In this way, the winter solstice and summer solstice are not simply differences in the amount of daylight, but are deeply rooted in Japanese culture and lifestyle .

-By understanding these milestone dates, we can feel the changing of the seasons and be conscious of coexistence with nature.
+By understanding these milestone days, we can feel the changing of the seasons and become more aware of coexistence with nature.

 Discover the Spiritual Meaning of the Winter Solstice | Ancient Rituals and Their Spiritual Significance